Parthaj07/Sqlproject/README.md

-Registration Database CRUD Operations
+Registration Database CRUD Operations:

 This project demonstrates basic CRUD (Create, Read, Update, Delete) operations on a SQLite database for a registration system.
 The code allows you to perform operations such as creating, reading, updating, and deleting registration records.

-Requirements
+Requirements:

 Python 3
 SQLite (for storing registration data locally)

-Installation
+Installation:

 Clone the repository to your local machine:

 bash